ridwansukri/VPC-with-CLI/Launch VPC and components using AWS CLI.md

 - Create subnets
 - Configure a security group
 - Launch an Amazon Elastic Compute Cloud (Amazon EC2) instance into a VPC
-- Deploy web server using userdata
+- Deploy web server using user data

+# Featured Skills
+- Understanding AWS Resources
+- Managing AWS resource using AWS CLI
+- Basic TCP IP Networking
+- Basic Linux Commands

 # Scenario
 In this project, I use Amazon Virtual Private Cloud (VPC) to create my VPC and add additional components to produce a customized network for a Fortune 100 customer.
 I also create security groups for my EC2 instance.
 Then, I configure and customize an EC2 instance to run a web server and launch it into the VPC that looks like the following customer diagram: